 One of the things that are often overlooked about subway travel and where a lot of people fall down is the fact you will have been spun around and never really know where you are when you emerge from the depths.
 Always take a minute or two to orientate yourself.
 Work out where is north and south, east and west using the Grid system.
 It’s easy to get a bit flustered and think you are lost.
 But once you have righted yourself you will be back on track in no time.

-Subway fares are fairly straightforward forward it’s $2.75 per trip via a Metro card.
+Subway fares are fairly straight forward it’s $2.75 per trip via a Metro card.
 You just buy your card ($1 one-off fee) and then add money to it. every time you swipe $2.75 is removed from the balance.
 You get one Free Transfer from Subway to Bus, bus to bus, or Bus to Subway within Two Hours of starting your trip.

 If you plan on more than 12 Trips it’s cost-effective to buy a 7-day pass for $33 (+$1 Metro Card fee).
 This allows unlimited subway travel anywhere in the City.
 Honestly, we just buy a 7 day unlimited every trip, we almost always use it more than 12 times but even if not, the lack of hassle of not having to keep adding money to your card is worth the extra.
 We just buy the unlimited at the first opportunity (usually at the airport) and then forget about it for the rest of the trip with unlimited swipes!